Today we’re going to break down the heated StreamElements vs Streamlabs debate so you can decide which software you want to use for your stream.

 This section will let you know how much you’re bringing in from tips, merch, and cheers.

-This section is where you’ll be selecting and customizing your overlays.
+The streaming tools section is where you’ll be selecting and customizing your overlays.
 You’ll have the choice of choosing from hundreds of premade templates or creating your own from scratch.

 The in-browser overlay manager makes it easy to manage your layout and all the graphics in your stream.
 You’ll also be able to visualize all your alerts (i.e., tips, subs, followers, hosts, and cheers).